We are committed to provide a safe and transparent online gaming environment. Playing should be fun, enjoyable and a positive experience.

 · Do you think about playing every day?

-· Do you become irritated and restless if you do not play every single day?
+· Can you become irritated and restless if you do not play?

-· Do you lie to your friends and family about how much you play?
+· Do you lie to your friends and family about how much you play and of the results?

 Gaming in relation to your income

-· You prioritise putting money on gaming instead of food or other living expenses.
+· You prioritise spending money on gaming instead of other living expenses.

 · You often break your personal gaming budget which you have created.